CephalofairGames/frosthaven-faq/index.md

 ![divider](/assets/images/divider.png)

 ## <a name="page_7" class="page-number">7.0</a> General Scenario Questions
 **I don’t understand the difference between Campaign and Casual mode.
-What does all this mean?** So, the confusion is primarily because Frosthaven’s “Casual Mode” is different from Gloomhaven’s.
+What does all this mean?**
+Generally, scenarios are played in Campaign Mode.
+Casual Mode is primarily for re-playing already played scenarios, but with zero game impacts.
-- Casual Mode: You get no resources, XP, quest progression, etc. Time does not pass, you don’t do any events, etc. It is really just playing the game to enjoy it, with zero campaign impact.
-Afterwards there is no Outpost Phase.
+- Casual Mode: You get no resources, XP, quest progression, etc. You don’t draw any events, and there's no Outpost Phase afterwards.
+It is really just playing the game to enjoy it, with zero campaign impact.
-- Campaign Mode: Just like in a normal scenario, you can earn resources, XP, any unlooted treasure chests, and random items if you didn’t already get them.
+- Campaign Mode: If you replay a scenario in Campaign Mode, you can earn resources, XP, any unlooted treasure chests, and random items from the loot deck if you didn’t already get them.
 You won’t get the Scenario Rewards if you’ve already won the scenario.
 You may need to resolve a road event if you’re replaying a scenario outside of Frosthaven.
-After the scenario, you will have an Outpost Phase.
+After the scenario, you will have an Outpost Phase, where time will pass.

 **Can I replay a scenario to loot an unlooted treasure chest?
-Isn’t that Casual Mode?** In Frosthaven, you would have to replay the scenario in Campaign Mode.
-Casual Mode is different in Frosthaven than it is in Gloomhaven.
+Isn’t that Casual Mode?** In Frosthaven, if you want to loot an unlooted chest, you would have to replay the scenario in Campaign Mode.
 You would run the scenario just like you ran it the first time, except you do not receive any Scenario Rewards for completion.
 (Just the loot, chests, xp, etc.)

 **What about a random scenario from the random dungeon deck?
-How do those fit in?** Random scenarios can be played in Casual Mode or Campaign Mode; it is up to you.
+How do those fit in?** Random scenarios can be played in either Casual Mode or Campaign Mode; it is up to you.
 See above for the differences.
 Random scenarios do not require a Road Event.
-Note that playing too many random scenarios in campaign mode may have unforeseen effects on campaign progression.
-If things start to seem weird, I’d recommend going back to the game’s campaign scenarios.

-**If I lose a scenario but we choose to replay the scenario, do I keep any Random Items we found?
+**If I lose a scenario but we choose to replay it, do I keep any Random Items we found?
 What about gold from loot cards?** You keep all gold (including that gained from loot cards), anything gained from treasure chests (even if it contained Resources), random items from the loot deck, and XP earned from your action cards.
 You do not keep any other Resources, including those gained via item usage.

 **Why are some scenario markers in grey and some in green?** All are considered to share the same marker, but there's only enough physical markers for the green ones.